MrSydar/OK-algorithms/README.md

 ```

 ## Usage
-After you open our program you will see a nice menu, where you can choose your desired algorithm.
+After opening our program you will see a nicely done menu, where you can choose your desired algorithm.
 ```txt
 Witamy w menu!!
  0 - Wyjscie